 Nassahegon State Forest

-Nassahegon State Forest forest was originally designated in 1926 to protect the watershed for the state fish hatchery, now called the Burlington Trout Hatchery.
-Nassahegon State Forest was considered part of Nepaug State Forest until 1942.
-Today the forest is actively managed for forest products, wildlife habitat, and a variety of recreational activities including hunting, hiking, mountain biking and birdwatching.
-Nassahegon is home to miles hiking and mountain biking trails, and helps give Burlington its rural character, as well as provide a protective buffer for DEEP’s State Fish Hatchery, a true area landmark.
+I don’t know how many of Connecticut’s state forests are contained entirely in one town like the Nassahegon is.
+The forest was originally designated in 1926 to protect the watershed for the state fish hatchery, now called the Burlington Trout Hatchery.
+Today the forest is actively managed for forest products, wildlife habitat, and a variety of recreational activities including hunting, hiking, and mountain biking.
+Nassahegon is home to many miles of hiking and mountain biking trails, and is pretty much the dominant “thing” in Burlington.

 All Things Nassahegon

-I see no reason to hike these trails.
+I see no reason to hike these mountain bike trails.
 I know that they are not very fun for hiking at all and are, at times, straight up stupid to hike.
 Also, They incorporate trails I’ve already hiked a lot.
-I’ll list them all here simply because I just read through them all and listed them – and there are more on Burlington town land.
-There are plenty of hiking trails all around these biking trails.
-Been there, done that.
+NEMBA is very active here, and have created a large network of trails.